 Surprisingly color can have an effect.
 Safe colors are white, black, or grey.
 But if you have a unique, more adventurous color such as green, red, or blue, it may lower the demand of the vehicle consequently lowering the value.

 Just like with job interviews, first impressions are vital.
-If the first thing a potential buyer sees is a big scratch in the drivers door, a flaking piece of chrome on the drivers door handle, or a tear in the seat, the buyer could be automatically turned off by the car thinking it may not have been cared for or could have many more problems that they can’t see.
+If the first thing a potential buyer sees is a big scratch in the driver’s door, a broken rear view mirror, a flaking piece of chrome on the driver’s door handle, or a tear in the seat, the buyer could be automatically turned off by the car thinking it may not have been cared for or could have many more problems that they can’t see.
 If it’s easily or inexpensively fixed, consider fixing visible defects in the appearance of the vehicle to maximize value.